Burka Avenger

 Burka Avenger (برقعہ ایوینجر) is a Pakistani animated television series created, directed and produced by Haroon.

-Unicorn Black founder and international pop star Haroon (AKA Aaron Haroon Rashid) created the series as a way to emphasise the importance of girls’ education in Pakistan and abroad, as well as issues such as equality and discrimination.
+Unicorn Black founder and international pop star Haroon (AKA Aaron Haroon Rashid) created the series as a way to emphasise the importance of girls’ education in Pakistan and elsewhere, as well as issues such as equality and discrimination.
 Burka Avenger originally premiered on Geo Tez, but moved to Nick Pakistan from season 2.
 Four seasons, containing a total of 52 episodes were directed and produced by Haroon at Unicorn Black, have been launched to great success in Pakistan.
-It then made its international airing in Afghanistan, India and Indonesia and dubbed in many languages including Turkish, Arabic, Tamil, Pashto, and Persian.
+It then made its international airing in Afghanistan, India and Indonesia and has been dubbed in many languages including Turkish, Arabic, Tamil, Pashto, and Persian.

 Named by Time magazine as one of the most Influential Fictional Characters of 2013, the Urdu series first aired on 28 July 2013.
 The series has received worldwide acclaim for its focus on social issues and delivering it in an informative and entertaining manner.

-Funding for the series was paid for by US taxpayers through USAID.